 RO's will usually drop a business card or send a Final Notice of Intent to Levy letter upon their initial contact with you.
 Expect quite a bit more scrutiny than if your case was in ACS: full financial statements with full supporting documentation, all tax returns will need to be filed and they might do a title check/credit check to make sure they've truly investigated your ability to pay the back taxes.

-If your case is assigned to a RO, you might truly consider hiring a qualified accountant or attorney to represent you.
+If your case is assigned to a RO, you might truly consider hiring an Enrolled Agent or attorney to represent you.

 Washington Tax Services are experts at handling Revenue Officer cases.
 We do all of the communication for you and take the heat off.
 Call us at 1-888-282-4697 or EMAIL us a description of your tax issue and we'll call you.

 Call and talk with a tax expert for free: